Kellogg College, Oxford: Rowing

 Kellogg students row for Christ Church Boat Club in college competitions and also row in the university Boat Races against Cambridge.
 In 2013, Kellogg students rowed in the victorious men's, women's, women's lightweight and reserve boats.
 Later in 2016, alumnus Paul Bennett won a gold medal for Great Britain in the Rio Olympics as did current student Grace Clough in the Paralympics.

 Gym

 Whilst Kellogg College does not have its own dedicated gym, members of the college are provided with free access to the University Sports Centre on Iffley Road.
 Additionally, as Kellogg College is a postgraduate-only college, all of its members are eligible to join The Oxford University Club free of charge.
 For an additional fee, members may utilise the onsite gym.

 Punting

 Kellogg College has its own punt, currently moored at the Cherwell Boathouse on Bardwell Road.
 The punt is free to use by members of the college, but must be booked in advance.

 Cricket

-Kellogg College has a cricket team, "The Cougars", which plays in the Cuppers intercollegiate competition.
+Kellogg College has a cricket team which plays in the League and Cuppers intercollegiate competitions.
 The club was established in 2022.
-In its second year The Cougars progressed past 27 teams to reach the final of the intercollegiate Twenty20 league.
+In the 2025-2026 season, Kellogg won the League title.